notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ## Authenticity and Trust: how to get it
 - Musk's internet language and imagery looks "authentic" to online gamers : [[Isaac25internetCringeMusk|Isaac25: Elon Musk’s Internet: So Based, Much Wow.
 So Cringe?]]
 - Trumps tweets made him look authentic, for some reason [[Isaac25internetCringeMusk|Isaac25internetCringeMusk]]
-## Polarization: what, why, and how to overcome or use
+## Polarization: what, why, and how to overcome, or use
 - [[Evans24techSplinterCulturalCtrl]]
 - [[Rampell25genZmenLoveTrump]]
 - Moderate candidates do better than extremes: [[Jain25moderatesOverperform|Jain25: The real overperformers of the 2024 election might rankle you]]